YoshiDesign/ww_sandbox_audit/README.md

 from any of the country selectors, the *work* and *life* tabs will become accessible, each including a search-bar at the top of the page.
 Typing into this search will generate recommendations.

-*src/data_entry/* - Over the course of a year I acquired and scraped all of the data that is present in this app from numerous sources such as the
+*src/data_entry/* - Over the course of a year I acquired all of the data that is present in this app from numerous sources such as the
-Bureau of Labor Statistics, the Census Bureau, WorldBank, etc. I did a lot of both manual and automated cleaning to be able to generate the data structures that became the backbone of this app.
-The typeahead contains part of this effort's output.
-The scripts you'll find in the `data_entry/` directory were used to build optimized trie structures from my curated data-sets, and use them to facilitate numerous actions as efficiently as possible.
-There is still room for optimization determined by the strategies which have changed a couple of times throughout the course of this app's development.
+Bureau of Labor Statistics, the Census Bureau, WorldBank, and others.
+After cleaning the data I was able to create the data structures that became the backbone of this app.
+The scripts you'll find in the `data_entry/` directory were used to build optimized trie structures from my aggregates, used to facilitate numerous actions as efficiently as possible.
+There is still room for optimization as strategies continue to change throughout the course of development.